mre/endler.dev/content/2022/zerocal/index.md

 Shuttle is a hosting service for Rust projects and I wanted to try it out for a long time.

-To initialize the project using `axum`, I’ve used
+To initialize the project using the awesome [axum](https://github.com/tokio-rs/axum) web framework, I’ve used

 ```
 cargo install cargo-shuttle